aws-samples/amazon-cognito-example-for-external-idp/README.md

 **Some notable files**

-- **amazonCognitoHelpers.ts**: provide an example of how to get the token information (e.g. group membership) on the client side. this can be used for hiding sections that the user has no permission for in any case.
+- **user.ts**: provide an example of how to get the token information (e.g. group membership) on the client side. group membership information can be used for example for hiding/graying out sections that the user has no permission for.
-  This is not used for enforcing authorization, this is done only in the backend (via [Amazon Cognito User Pools Authorizer](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-integrate-with-cognito.html)).
-  However it provides a nicer user experience where actions that the user will not be permitted to perform are not visible / grayed out for them.
+  This is not used for enforcing authorization or validation of the token, but it provides a nicer user experience where actions that the user will not be permitted to perform are not visible / grayed out for them.

 ## Notes